-This report presents the assessment of air quality impacts as a result of the operation of the data storage facility, termed Building A through Building F, at Clonshaugh Business and Technology Park, Co.
-Dublin.
+This report presents the assessment of air quality impacts as a result of the operation of the Amazon Data Services Ireland Ltd. ("ADSIL" or 'the applicant') data storage facility (the subject 'installation' under this licence application) located in the Blanchardstown Industrial Park, Snugborough Road, Dublin 15.
+The site is occupied by four no. data storage installation buildings, termed Buildings A, B, C and D, along with ancillary elements.
 The installation requires a continuous supply of electricity to operate.
 During normal operations, the facility is supplied electricity from the national grid.
 Outside of normal operations, the facility is first supplied electricity by some or all of the onsite battery installations and then by some or all of the onsite backup generators.
 Outside of routine testing and maintenance, the operation of these back-up generators is typically only required under the following emergency circumstances: